-If the competitor corrects any errors in exit flight path, bank angle, or heading before initiating the subsequent figure, only the first figure shall be downgraded.
-Failure to correct such errors shall result in a downgrade to both figures.
+If any errors observed immediately following the final maneuver of the preceding figure are corrected before departing wings-level, horizontal flight for the subsequent figure, only the preceding figure shall receive the deduction.
+However, failure to correct such errors shall result in a downgrade to both figures.